Moringa

 - A condition caused by a poor diet or the body's inability to absorb nutrients.
 Early research shows that adding moringa powder to food for 2 months helps improve weight in malnourished children.

-- Symptoms of menopause.
-Early research shows that adding fresh moringa leaves to food for 3 months improves menopausal symptoms such as hot flashes and sleeping problems in healthy, postmenopausal women.
+- concerns of life stage.
+Early research shows that adding fresh moringa leaves to food for 3 months improves menopausal concerns such as hot flashes and sleeping problems in healthy, postmenopausal women.

 - Vitamin A deficiency.
 Early research shows that adding moringa powder to infant cereal doesn't improve vitamin A levels in infants with low levels of vitamin A.

-- A mild form of gum disease (gingivitis).
+- A mild form of gum condition (gingivitis).

 - Athlete's foot (Tinea pedis).